 Definition of the overall question to an information system, for instance “impact of technology on material conditions of living”, or “evidence for archaeological opinions documented in the excavation process”.
 It is good practice to explicitly exclude topics in terms of overly details or rareness.
 Each relation to be defined in the next phase can be regarded as element in a formalized question, a so-called query, which should contribute to the overall question according to the experts’ opinion.

 Definition of empirical source material (“practical scope”) to be used to elicit the relevant concepts.
-These can be texts (images, video?), datasets and information structures.
+These can include texts, images, videos, datasets, and information structures.
 Information structures must be accompanied with representative datasets using them.

 Case (1): the scope of the target ontology is limited to what is relevant in and meant by these sources.
 E.g., FRBRoo is limited to what is directly or indirectly meant by FRBR documents – texts defining data structures for future use.